AIEngOc2025/Projet4/README.md

 This project ias about explaining and predicting workers turn over.
-Ti do this we use predictive supervised ML
+To do this, we use predictive supervised ML